FriendlyAaron/Reddit-Image-Downloader/README.md

 ######  Installtion
 1. Download the latest python version from: https://www.python.org/downloads/
-2. Download the RedditImageFinder.py file
+2. Download the Reddit Image Finder.py file
 3. Use pip3 to install praw in the terminal:

           pip3 install praw